psu13/mutable-hakyll/posts/pan-gas.md

 This attitude always confused me, and I have come to realize (from Kenji's comments [at the end of in this video](https://www.youtube.com/watch?v=X6JE7W8Z6Hs)) that this might be because I grew up eating Chinese food at home.
-My mom cooked everything on a _coiled electric stove_.
+My mom cooked everything in a cast iron skillet on a _coiled electric stove_.
 It was better than the food in the restaurants.
 But, most of the food writing that annoys me is from people chasing _restaurant style_ Chinese food and trying to figure out how to do _that_ at home.

 Now, I don't want to begrudge people their irrational obsessions.
 God knows this web site is nothing if not a catalog of mine.
 But there is _so much more_ to Chinese food than just